 The Carpathia, the ship that rescued Titanic’s surviving passengers and crew, arrived at Pier 54 off Little West 12th Street on April 18th, 1912.
 The ship’s crew had been sequestered on the Lapland of the Red Star Line, but on April 19th a prayer service was held for them in the assembly room of the Seamen’s Institute.
 Writes the New York Times, the “company of 100 were of the Titanic’s crew, and they had come from their sequestration on the Lapland to attend these services, and to receive aid and comfort from the never-failing friends of theirs, who make up the staff of the institute.”
 The crew was able to change into new outfits, eat and sing though some “were just a little bit at odds with the world, so little attention had they received since they reached this port.”

 Another Titanic connection is the R.H.
 Macy & Co.
-Store, 14th Street Annex, which was just designated a New York City Landmark last May (read our related Off the Grid post).
+Store, 14th Street Annex, which was designated a New York City Landmark in May 2011 (read our related Off the Grid post).
 Rowland H. Macy founded Macy’s in 1858, but by 1896 brothers Nathan and Isidor Straus held sole proprietorship.
 Soon after, they commissioned the building at 56 West 14th Street, completed in 1897.

 Isidor and his wife Ida booked a trip on the Titanic after visiting their native Germany.
 It is reported that Ida had the opportunity to board a lifeboat, but would not do so without her husband.
 The couple was last seen sitting on deck chairs before perishing at sea.
 If you’ve seen the 1997 movie, Titanic, you may remember this couple as the elderly pair lying in bed as their room slowly filled with water (an ending changed for dramatic purposes).